parkerrudd/spotify-clone/README.md

 # Spotify Clone

-## This is a Spotify Clone being built with React.js
+## This is a Spotify Clone built using React.js and the Spotify Web API